wen-biao/OM-HiC-scaffolding/HiC-ImpScaffolding/README.md

 3) do in-silico Optical Mapping scaffolding using scaffolds from Falcon contigs' scaffolding and in-silico cmap of scaffold sequences from HiRise scaffolding of PBcR contigs

+Please read the file "run.sh" if you want to see the details.